AnkitDTUSE/GocacheUtilityOverTcp/readme.md

 +------------------+
 ```

-The server keeps all active data in memory while persisting updates to disk.
+The server keeps all active records in memory while periodically persisting them to disk.

-Clients communicate with the server using JSON messages over TCP.
+Clients communicate with the server using JSON messages over TCP connections.

 ---